jkazimierczak/svgnode/README.md

 ## Collision detection
-In order to detect collisions between two SVG elements, you must create new SVGNode instances.
-Then use collidesWith, which returns `true` if they do:
+Use `collidesWith()`, which returns `true` if they do, and `false` if they don't:
 ```js
 const ball = new SVGNode({ selector: "#block" });
 const block = new SVGNode({ selector: ".block" });

 console.log(ball.collidesWith(block));
 ```
+> In order to detect collisions between two SVG elements, they must be SVGNode instances.